ashestosea/lipu-tenpo/README.md

 ```
 Use a custom log file

-### Optional log formatting
+### Optional log entry formatting

-You can set the time of a log by entering a time (24 hour) before the project/activity:
+You can set the time of a log entry by entering a time (24 hour) before the project/activity:
 ```
 09:00 **arrive
 or